nuzu/ormadillo/README.md

 1. Sandboxing good testing strategies
 2. Adequate documentation for basic usage (whether possible or not just yet)
 3. Linting
-4. Get **Objectives** to work with databases in the following order: Postgres, MySQL/MariaDB, SQLite, MongoDB, Redis, ::memory, MSSQL, OracleDB, neo4Js
+4. Get **Objectives** to work with databases in the following order: Postgres, MySQL

 ## Objectives
 1. Create a connection with the database